Rehabbing Injured Fledgling Cedar Waxwing

 We've been nursing 'Buster', as we now call him, for 6 days, under the supervision of a state park naturalist.

-The foot is curled under at the fore joint, resulting in twisted claws that are totally useless and a knob that is actually a bit slippery.
+The foot is curled under the fore joint, resulting in twisted claws that are useless and a knob that is a bit slippery.

 He'd probably be better off without the foot entirely.